 An estimated 21 percent of medical care is uncalled-for, according to a survey conducted by a professor at Baltimore-based Johns Hopkins University School of Medicine.
 Surgery and Health Policy Professor Dr. Martin Makary found that from duplicate blood tests to unnecessary knee replacements, doctors are prescribing millions of patients with treatments that offer little or no benefit.
 Plos One published in Makary’s study in September 2017.

 His discoveries aren’t new.
 For example, in 2009 the National Academy of Medicine reported that unnecessary medical services cost the healthcare system at least $210 billion a year.

-The ABIM Foundation conducted their own survey to delve into the details of this issue.
-According to their survey, 66% of physicians believe they have the responsibility to avoid their patients receiving unessential care.
-Yet, more than half of the physicians surveyed admitted to prescribing such care with their patient’s insistence fully aware it was unneeded.
-A concerning 72% of physicians believe that the average physician orders unnecessary care at least once a week.
+The ABIM Foundation conducted its own survey in 2015.
+The foundation discovered that 66 percent of physicians believe they have the responsibility to avoid their patients receiving unessential care.
+Yet, more than half of the physicians surveyed admitted to prescribing such care because their patient’s insisted, even though they were fully aware it was unneeded.
+A concerning 72 percent of physicians believe that the average physician orders unnecessary care at least once a week.

 A Little More Conversation, A Little Less Action

 So, what can you learn from all of this?
 Next time you’re quick to recommend the same old treatment, try having a little more conversation and a little less action.